aimxhaisse/geo-backtracer/prod/README.md

 This directory contains an Ansible configuration to setup a cluster to host the Geo-backtracer.
 It is a work in progress.

+## Features

+* automatic set up of users,
+* common set of tools & packages on all nodes,
+* encrypted traffic between nodes in the cluster via Tinc,
+* firewall configuration to deny everything not-needed by default.

 ## Usage

 This is a quick guide, which is going to be more complete once the